-- 1. the election of nine directors, each to hold office for a one-year term ending at our 2023 Annual Meeting of Stockholders: - 2. the ratification of the appointment of Grant Thornton LLP ("Grant Thornton") as our independent auditor for the fiscal year ending July 31, 2023 ("fiscal 2023");
+- 1. the election of nine directors, each to hold office for a one-year term ending at our 2025 Annual Meeting of Stockholders; - 2. the ratification of the appointment of Grant Thornton LLP ("Grant Thornton") as our independent auditor for the fiscal year ending July 31, 2025 ("fiscal 2025"): - 3. the approval of an amendment to our Certificate of Incorporation to increase the number of authorized shares of Common Stock in order to enable us to effect a 2:1 stock split in the form of a stock dividend; and - 4. to transact such other business as may properly come before the 2024 Annual Meeting.

-and to transact such other business as may properly come before the 2022 Annual Meeting.
-Our Board of Directors knows of no other items of business that will be presented for consideration at the 2022 Annual Meeting other than those described in this Proxy Statement.
-In addition, no stockholder proposal or nomination was received prior to the deadline specified in our Amended and Restated By-Laws ("By-Laws"), so no such matters may be brought to a vote at the 2022 Annual Meeting.
+Our Board knows of no other items of business that will be presented for consideration at the 2024 Annual Meeting other than those described in this Proxy Statement.
+In addition, no stockholder proposal or nomination was received prior to the deadline specified in our Amended and Restated By-Laws ("By-Laws"), so no such matters may be brought to a vote at the 2024 Annual Meeting.

-8. What are the voting recommendations of the Company's Board of Directors?
+8. What are the voting recommendations of the Board?

-Our Board of Directors recommends that you vote your shares as follows:
+Our Board recommends that you vote your shares as follows:

-- "FOR" the election of each of the nine nominees to the Board of Directors; and - "FOR" the ratification of the appointment of Grant Thornton as the Company's independent auditor for fiscal 2023.
+- "FOR" the election of each of the nine nominees to the Board; - "FOR" the ratification of the appointment of Grant Thornton as the Company's independent auditor for fiscal 2025; and - "FOR" the approval of the amendment to our Certificate of Incorporation to increase the number of authorized shares of Common Stock.